Antonia (wife of Pythodoros): Marriage

 Between 36 and 34 BC, Antonia married Pythodoros of Tralles, who was an Anatolian Greek, who originated from Tralles (modern Aydın, Turkey).
 He was extremely wealthy and was a friend to the late triumvir Pompey.
 Pythodoros was about 20 years older than Antonia.
 The reason why Antony married his daughter off to Pythodoros was to hopefully gain some of Pythodoros' wealth for his war chest in his campaign to invade Parthia.
 This was a testament to Antony's Eastern perspective, as at that time Antony was married to Ptolemaic Greek Queen Cleopatra VII of Egypt and was living with her at her palace in Alexandria, Egypt.

 Antonia's marriage to Pythodoros and her father's motive for the marriage to occur possibly upset the Roman Senate.
 This may have been one of the reasons that Octavian used in 31 BC to declare war on her father and stepmother Cleopatra.
 In the following year, her father and stepmother committed suicide when Octavian defeated them and conquered Egypt.

-Antonia and Pythodoros settled in Smyrna (modern Izmir, Turkey).
+Antonia and Pythodoros settled in Smyrna (modern İzmir, Turkey).
 Either in 30 BC or 29 BC, Antonia bore Pythodoros, a daughter and only child Pythodorida, who through her marriages became Queen of Pontus and Cappadocia.
 Pythodorida was born and raised in Smyrna.